 Additionally, Morimoto comes in as one of our best restaurant recommendations at Disney Springs.
 You can visit our full review of Morimoto Asia to learn more.
 It includes several different meals we’ve enjoyed at the restaurant.

 Planning a Walt Disney World vacation?
 You might enjoy browsing some of our other popular reviews.
 Anyone planning a stay might enjoy browsing our list of the best Disney deluxe reviews.
-It goes over some of the popular hotels like Grand Floridian, Beach Club, and Animal Kingdom Lodge.
+It goes over some of our popular hotel reviews like:

 Lastly, we always recommend using a travel agent to help secure your Disney World reservations.
 Read over our guide on why we recommend this and how to find the best Disney World travel agent.